sonata-nfv/son-install/README.md

 # son-install

-'son-install' provides a simple way to Create, Manage, Upgrade and Destroy (CMUD) SONATA resources for:
-* the Service Plataform (SP) as a standalone platform
+'son-install' provides a simple way to Create, Manage, Upgrade and Destroy (CMUD) SONATA resources for the Service Plataform (SP) as a standalone machine
-* the specialized Integration (CI), Qualification (QI) and Demonstration (DI) platform
-* the existing VNF/NS bundles - eg, Personal Security Applicance (PSA)

 'son-install' is built on a set of Ansible playbooks and aims to:
 * automate the deployment (and termination) of infrastructure and applications.